 | Multilingual support | Pass | Pass |

-Windsor Brokers offers tighter spreads starting from 0 pips, compared to ThinkMarkets's spreads from 0.4 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+Windsor Brokers starts from 0 pips, tighter than ThinkMarkets's 0.4 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

-ThinkMarkets has a lower minimum deposit of no minimum required, while Windsor Brokers requires at least $100.
+ThinkMarkets has no minimum deposit, while Windsor Brokers requires at least $100.
 This makes ThinkMarkets more accessible for traders with limited starting capital.

-ThinkMarkets holds top-tier regulation (FCA, FSCA, ASIC), providing stronger investor protections.
+ThinkMarkets holds top-tier regulation (FCA, ASIC, FSCA), providing stronger investor protections.
 Windsor Brokers may be regulated but does not hold top-tier status in our data.
-Always verify regulatory status with the broker directly before depositing funds.
+Verify regulatory status on each regulator's public register before depositing funds.

 ThinkMarkets charges $7 per lot, lower than Windsor Brokers's $8 per lot.
 Lower commissions benefit active traders who execute many trades per day.